-OHSU as an institution has a Climate Change Curricula and Education taskforce that has been making changes as described in question 20.
+OHSU as an institution has a faculty-led Climate Change Curricula and Education taskforce that has been making changes as described in question 20.
 Faculty who have been on this taskforce have been incorporating planetary health into the curriculum, but on a voluntary basis.
 No faculty members are specifically employed to oversee this work.

-Section Total (58 out of 72) 80.56% ------------------------------ --------

-Are there additional curriculum resources offered at your medical school or institution not yet asked about that you would like to describe?
-If so, please do so below.

-Interdisciplinary Research

-Section Overview: This section evaluates the quality and quantity of interdisciplinary planetary health research at the medical school and broader institution.
+Section Total (61 out of 72) 84.7% Back to Summary Page here Interdisciplinary Research Section Overview: This section evaluates the quality and quantity of interdisciplinary planetary health research at the broader institution.
 Interactions between health and the environment are complex and multifactorial.
 While climate change has been extensively studied from an environmental science perspective, planetary health is an emerging field.
-As leading health institutions with talented researchers and research resources, medical schools should fund research studying the health effects of climate change and anthropogenic environmental toxins.
-This obligation is particularly strong because the public and policymakers are more attentive to climate change when its implications for human health are emphasized.
+As leading health institutions with talented researchers and research resources, institutions should fund research studying the health effects of climate change and anthropogenic environmental toxins.
+This obligation is particularly strong because the public and policymakers are more attentive to climate change when its implications for human health are emphasised.
 2.1.
-Are there researchers engaged in planetary health research and healthcare sustainability research at your medical school?
-Yes, there are faculty members at the medical school who have a primary research focus in planetary health or healthcare sustainability.
-Yes, there are individual faculty members at the medical school who are conducting research related to planetary health or healthcare sustainability, but it is not their primary research focus.
-There are planetary health and/or healthcare sustainability researchers at the institution, but none associated with the medical school.
-No, there are no planetary health and/or healthcare sustainability researchers at the institution or medical school at this time.
+Are there researchers engaged in planetary health research and healthcare sustainability research at your institution?
+Yes, there are faculty members at the institution who have a primary research focus in planetary health or sustainable healthcare/vetcare.
+(3 points) Yes, there are individual faculty members at the institution who are conducting research related to planetary health or healthcare sustainability, OR are part of a national/international sustainability working group, but it is not their primary research focus.
+(2 points) There are sustainability researchers at the institution, but not specifically associated with healthcare/vetcare.
+(1 point) No, there are no planetary health and/or sustainability researchers at the institution at this time.
+(0 points) 3 Score Assigned:

-OHSU does have researchers working on healthcare sustainability at the institution.
-This includes a recently published article from an interdisciplinary research team on implementation of interprofessional climate change and human health education and the effectiveness of virtual residency interviews.
-There are individuals conducting research on planetary health at the institution, but not all are directly connected to the medical school.
-Some areas of research include environmental toxins, industrial practices that have environmental and human health impact, and exposure to pollutants and poor air quality.
-Examples include faculty at the OHSU-PSU School of Public Health who use chemical and biological sensors deployed in the environment to characterize water quality and its determinants, with a focus on linkages between human activities, ecological processes, and human health; and faculty at the Oregon Institute of Occupational Health Sciences at OHSU who study mechanisms of transcriptional regulation and epigenetic patterning in response to environmental stressors, with a focus on chemical pollutants.
+There are a number of faculty and residents at OHSU actively conducting research regarding planetary health, climate change, and healthcare sustainability.
+One interprofessional research group has published five academic articles in the last two years on the climate impact of virtual vs. in-person interviews for residency and improving awareness and knowledge among health professional students of the impact of climate change.
+Members of the Primary Care Climate Change and Health Program also conduct research on air quality, extreme heat, and the use of health information technology to improve climate-related health outcomes.
 2.2.
 Is there a dedicated department or institute for interdisciplinary planetary health research at your institution?
 There is at least one dedicated department or institute for interdisciplinary planetary health research.
-There is not currently a department or institute for interdisciplinary planetary health research, but there are plans to open one in the next 3 years.

-- There is an Occupational and Environmental Health department, but no interdisciplinary department or institute for planetary health research. - 0 There is no dedicated department or institute.
+(3 points) There is not currently a department or institute for interdisciplinary planetary health research, but there are plans to open one in the next 3 years.
+(2 points) There is an Occupational and Environmental Health department, but no interdisciplinary department or institute for planetary health research.
+(1 points) There is no dedicated department or institute.
+(0 points) Score Assigned: